-Policy 13.5: The Town's land development regulations and Building Code shall be - consistent with, or more stringent than, the flood-resistant construction requirements established in the Florida Building Code and applicable flood plain management regulations set forth in 44 CFR, part 60.
+- Policy 13.5: The Town's land development regulations and Building Code shall be consistent with, or more stringent than, the flood-resistant construction requirements established in the Florida Building Code and applicable flood plain management regulations set forth in 44 Code of Federal Regulations (CFR), part 60. - Policy 13.6: Buildings and structures in flood hazard areas not designated as Coastal A zones shall have their lowest floors elevated to or above the base flood elevation plus eighteen inches (18") or the design flood elevation, whichever is higher. - Policy 13.7: The Town shall review every two (2) years beginning in Fiscal Year 2019/2020, the National Flood Insurance Program Community Rating System (CRS) administered by FEMA, to determine whether or not its participation would be beneficial to the Town and its residents. - Policy 13.8: The Town's regulations regarding expansion and reconstruction of non-conforming structures within the Coastal High-Hazard Areas shall specify that non-conforming structures may not be enlarged or altered, except in conformity with the Florida Building Code and FEMA flood restrictions and requirements; and, that any structure destroyed or damaged to an extent of more than fifty (50%) percent of its replacement cost at time of damage, shall not be constructed except in conformity with the Florida Building Code and FEMA flood restrictions and requirements. - Policy 13.10: The Town shall maintain low-impact development design guidelines/standards, that were developed as part of its NPDES (National Pollution Discharge Elimination System) Stormwater Permitting Program, which reduce stormwater management loads and mitigate flooding impacts for new development or redevelopment within the coastal high hazard area determined to be vulnerable to high tide events, storm surge, flash floods, stormwater runoff and related impacts of sea level rise.
+Continue to implement low-design guidelines and standards identified the Code Review Attachment to the Town of Juno Beach Fiscal Year 17/18 Annual NPDES Report which are aimed at the following: - 1) Reduction in impervious surfaces (Ref.
+Landscape/Open Space Requirements, Zoning Code where Total landscape area is defined as the minimum lot coverage plus impervious area divided by total lot area);

-- Policy 13.6: Buildings and structures in flood hazard areas not designated as Coastal A zones shall have the lowest floors elevated to or above the base flood elevation plus eighteen inches (18") or the design flood elevation, whichever is higher. - Policy 13.7:The Town shall review every two (2) years beginning in FY 2019/20, the National Flood Insurance Program Community Rating System (CRS) administered by FEMA, to determine whether or not its participation would be beneficial to the Town and its residents. - Policy 13.8: The Town's regulations regarding expansion and reconstruction of nonconforming structures within the coastal high-hazard area shall specify that non-conforming structures may not be enlarged or altered, except in conformity with the Florida Building Code and FEMA flood restrictions and requirements; and, that any structure destroyed or damaged to an extent of more than fifty (50%) percent of its replacement cost at time of damage, shall not shall not be constructed except in conformity with the Florida Building Code and FEMA flood restrictions and requirements. - Policy 13.10:The Town shall maintain low-impact development design guidelines/standards, that were developed as part of its NPDES (National Pollution Discharge Elimination System) Stormwater Permitting Program, which reduce stormwater management loads and mitigate flooding impacts for new development or redevelopment within the coastal high hazard area determined to be vulnerable to high tide events, storm surge, flash floods, stormwater runoff and related impacts of sea level rise.
-Continue to implement low-design guidelines/standards identified the Code Review Attachment to the Town of Juno Beach FY 17/18 Annual NPDES Report which are aimed at the following: - 1) Reduction in impervious surfaces (Ref.
-Landscape/Open Space Requirements, Zoning Code where Total lanscaped area is defined as the minimum lot coverage plus impervious area divided by total lot area); - The use of swales (Ref.
-Subdivision and Platting Regulations, 15-10-10 -Swales and Swale Grades; and Zoning Code Sec 34-1084 - Landscape Requirements (d), Sec.
-34-1088 - Design, installation, maintenance, irrigation and plant materials standards, and Sec.
-34- Landscaping of Streets; and, - 3) Stormwater Control (Ref.
+- 2) The use of swales (Ref.
+Subdivision and Platting Regulations, 15-10-10 Swales and Swale Grades; and Zoning Code Sec 34-1084 Landscape Requirements (d), Sec.
+34-1088 Design, installation, maintenance, irrigation and plant materials standards, and Sec.
+34-1307 Landscaping of Streets; and, - 3) Stormwater Control (Ref.
 Article VI.
-Stormwater Control, Code of Ordinances.
+Nonconforming Status, Code of Ordinances.)